CCHS-Melbourne/Laser-Cutters/README.md

 # CCHS Laser Cutter

-Head on over to [the wiki for in depth laser cutter info.](https://github.com/CCHS-Melbourne/LaserCutter/wiki)
+Head on over to [the wiki for info on our laser cutters.](https://github.com/CCHS-Melbourne/LaserCutter/wiki)